Jul 8, 2024 • 8 min read

 Etiquette in Nice

-Keep bikinis and bare chests for the beach
+6. Keep bikinis and bare chests for the beach

 Don’t walk around the city in skimpy beachwear or bare-chested.
 Away from the shore, dress as you would in any non-coastal city.
 In summer, loose-fitting shirts and flowing skirts or baggy shorts are the way to go.
 Don’t forget a sunhat, sun protection and shades.
 Once actually on the beach, toplessness is perfectly acceptable and locals aren’t shy!

-Leave the pebbles where they belong (and the blue chairs too)
+7. Leave the pebbles where they belong (and the blue chairs too)

 It might be tempting to pop a couple of Nice’s signature round galets (pebbles) into your beach bag to paint and craft into a souvenir paperweight back home, but don’t!
 Each year, some 15,000 cubic meters of gloriously smooth pebbles from the nearby River Paillon are poured onto the beaches along Promenade des Anglais to slow down natural (and human-assisted) erosion.
-Play your part in preserving Nice’s legendary pebble beach – or risk a €38 (US$40) fine.
+Play your part in preserving Nice’s legendary pebble beach – or risk a fine.

 Also, note that Nice’s iconic blue chairs – a permanent fixture on the waterfront since the 1950s – belong on Promenade des Anglais.
 Do not move them onto the beach or, heaven forbid, attempt to take them home with you.

-Dress up, not down, when dining out
+8. Dress up, not down, when dining out

-This is France's glam coast, so bring some posher outfits and dress up for nicer mid-range restaurants, clubs and bars – no jeans and sneakers (though black or 'smarter' jeans are usually acceptable).
+This is France's glam coast, so bring some posher outfits and dress up for nicer mid-range restaurants, clubs and bars – no jeans and sneakers (though black or "smarter" jeans are usually acceptable).

-Dress modestly when visiting churches
+9. Dress modestly when visiting churches

 Leave the ultra-short shorts and mini-skirts at home when visiting Cathédrale Ste-Réparate, Chapelle de la Miséricorde and other old-town churches and chapels.
-Bring a scarf – make that two – to cover bare shoulders and over-exposed thighs.
+Bring a scarf – make that two – to cover bare shoulders and thighs.

-Bring your own bag or basket to the market
+10. Bring your own bag or basket to the market

 Browsing market stalls piled high with seasonal fruit and vegetables, shiny olives, rainbows of fresh blooms and exotic spices at Vieux Nice’s open-air market on Cours Saleya or the equally jam-packed Marché de la Libération is a Niçois rite of passage.
 Remember to bring your own basket or shopping bag to carry your purchases.

-Shop for sustainably-produced ‘Made in Nice’ souvenirs
+11. Shop for sustainably-produced "Made in Nice" souvenirs

 Vieux Nice boasts ample souvenir shops selling mass-produced tack aimed squarely at tourists.
 Hunt down artist-supporting ateliers and independent boutiques instead for environmentally-conscious homewares, culinary products and hand-crafted goods produced by local artisans, craftsmen, farmers, producers and fashion designers.
 On-trend concept and vinyl store Evrlast on rue du Lycée in Vieux Nice is a good starting point.